kubernetes/kompose/docs/conversion.md

 The current table covers all **current** possible Docker Compose keys.

-__Note:__ due to the fast-pace nature of Docker Compose version revisions, minor versions such as 2.1, 2.2, 3.1, 3.2 or 3.3 are not supported until they are cut into a major version release such as 2 or 3.
+__Note:__ due to the fast-pace nature of Docker Compose version revisions, minor versions such as 2.1, 2.2, 3.3 are not supported until they are cut into a major version release such as 2 or 3.

 __Glossary:__